med98-glitch/Ecom-web-site/README.md

 ```

 And make sure that you code source is placed under the following path ```/var/www/ecommerce```.
-Rename .env.example file to .envinside your project root and fill the database information. (windows wont let you do it, so you have to open your console cd your project root directory and run mv .env.example .env )
+Rename .env.example file to .env inside your project root and fill the database information. (windows wont let you do it, so you have to open your console cd your project root directory and run mv .env.example .env )
 ```
 mv .env.example .env
 nano .env